Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Methods

-The architecture is trained end-to-end with mini-batch Stochastic Gradient Descent (SGD) with standard parameters (learning rate of $10^{-4}$ and Nesterov momentum of 0.9).
-The main task loss function is the class-Weighted Binary Cross-Entropy (WBCE).
-The class weights are set to weight more heavily every instance of the positive class, for instance they are set to the ratio of negative samples $136774 / 29513+136774 = 0.82 $ for the positive class and the ratio of positive samples $0.18$ for the negative class.
+The architecture is trained end-to-end with mini-batch Stochastic Gradient Descent (SGD) with standard parameters (learning rate of $10^{-4}$ and Nesterov momentum of 0.9). {The main task is learned by optimizing the class-Weighted Binary Cross Entropy (WBCE) loss, where positive samples are given a higher weight than the negative ones to counter-balance their under-representation in the training set.
+The weights are set so that they sum to one.
+The weight for the positive class corresponds to the number of samples missing to reach one, namely one minus the ratio of positive samples, i.e. 0.82.
+Similarly, the weight for the negative class is set to 0.18.}

 We evaluate the convergence of the network by early stopping on the total validation loss with patience of 5 epochs.
 The Area Under the ROC Curve (AUC) is used to evaluate model performance.
 For each experiment, we perform five runs with multiple initialization seeds to evaluate the performance variation due to initialization.
 The splits are kept unchanged for the multiple seed variations.
 To evaluate the performance on multiple test splits, we perform bootstrapping of the test sets.
-A number of 50 test sets of 7589 images (the total number of test images in the two sets) are obtained by sampling with repetition from the total pool of testing images.
+A number of 50 test sets of 7589 images (the total number of test images in the two sets) are obtained by sampling with replacement from the total pool of testing images.
 This method evaluates the variance of the test set without prior assumption on the data distribution and it shows the performance difference due to variation of the sampling of the population.